nextcloud/user_sql/README.md

 user_sql
 ========

-Owncloud/Nextcloud SQL authentification
+Owncloud/Nextcloud SQL authentication

+This repository contains continuation of work done in [this repo](https://www.aboehler.at/hg/user_sql/).

-This is plugin is heavily based on user_imap, user_pwauth, user_ldap and user_redmine!
+This plugin is heavily based on user_imap, user_pwauth, user_ldap and user_redmine!

 Enable it in your Admin -> Apps section and configure your server's details.
 Currently, it supports most of postfixadmin's encryption options, except dovecot and saslauthd.